artefactual-labs/am-apid-docs/dev-manual/api/api-overview.rst

     * Space
     * Location

-See

-Like the Archivematica API, the Storage Service API is written using TastyPie, and endpoints require authentication with a username and API key.
+Storage Service API endpoints require authentication with a username and API key.
 See :ref:`Authentication<api-overview-auth>` for additional information.

 ===============
 Using the APIs